NickatelbNornkirn/JumpDiveClock/README.md

 # JumpDiveClock

-A simple speedrun timer for X11.
+A speedrun timer for X11.
 Intended for my personal use.
+I add features that seem useful to me.

 ## Installation